EduardoV06/NearDup/README.md

 Additional options such as model selection (`-m`), YAML configuration (`-yp`), similarity metric (`-sm`), and output formatting (`-o` and `-of`) are available for fine-tuning.

 ## Configuration (YAML Schema)
-NearDup uses a YAML configuration file to manage model selection and paths.
+Perceive uses a YAML configuration file to manage model selection and paths.
 This allows you to define models, specify weights, and set a `base_path` to simplify file references.

 ```yaml
 base_path: "/Users/yourname/dataset"  # Optional: define a root directory for images